 From listening, we moved on to developing and presenting our research, and now, we are entering a phase of exploring solutions with with local experts and stakeholders to improve the quality of life in rural Western communities.
 Through research and conferences, we seek to join and energize a conversation between journalists and scholars, citizens, nongovernmental groups and policymakers, about a region that still holds powerful sway over our national imagination and our future.

 Each year since 2012, the project has convened the Eccles Family Rural West Conference to share knowledge and ideas about the rural West.
-The most recent conference, held in Park City, Utah, in April 2019, considered a range of topics from economic development to cultural divides in the amenity West.
+The most recent conference, held in Pocatello, Idaho, in April 2022, considered pressing climate and economic challenges in the rural west, including wildfire, water and ranching.

 Rural Health and Health Care Research

 The Bill Lane Center for the American West is working to bring attention to a set of persistent problems impacting rural health and health care delivery across the Western U.S. Our initial efforts focus on three areas:

 - Identifying and compiling best practices from across the region and globe

 - Creating a forum for idea exchange among practitioners, academics and community members

 - Hosting convenings to discuss these ideas and research